 - 1) Health outcomes assessments

-- 2) Safety assessments (eg, vitals, AEs)
+- 2) Safety assessments

 - 3) Clinical efficacy assessments

-- 4) Laboratory tests (eg, safety laboratory tests, [REDACTED])
+4) Laboratory tests (eg, safety laboratory tests, [REDACTED])

-On fasting days, safety assessments can be done first followed by blood draws, and then health outcomes and finally efficacy assessments.

-The dose of the drug on a visit day is to be taken after blood draws.
+On fasting days, safety assessments can be done first followed by blood draws, and then health outcomes and, finally, efficacy assessments.
+The dose of a drug on a visit day is to be taken after blood draws.